MK Land F.C.: History

-This club has played in the 2003 Malaysia FAM League and finish as runner-up place.
+This club has played in the 2003 Malaysia FAM League and finished as runner-up place.
 Selangor MK Land FC was then promoted to the 2004 Malaysia Premier League together with PKNS F.C.
 Among the imported players who have joined this club are Ivan Žiga (Serbia), Marlon Alex James (St. Vincent & Grenadines) and Bhaichung Bhutia (India).
 Selangor MK Land FC's best achievement was ranked third, group A of the 2005 Malaysia Premier League.

 Selangor MK Land FC withdrew from the 2005–06 Malaysia Premier League due to financial problems.
 As a result, Selangor MK Land FC was banned from participating in all football tournaments organized by FAM for 5 years.
 In 2014 after 7 years away from the Selangor football world MK Land FC returned by joining the FAS League.